sebster/hobby/README.md

 Currently this includes:

+- A repository API for querying and persisting domain objects.
 - Telegram client for the Bot API (https://core.telegram.org/bots/api).
 - A silly telegram bot with plugins to do all kinds of silly stuff.